 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-Both Chase Private Client and Sapphire Banking are two of the best Chase bank accounts.
+Both Chase Private Client and Sapphire Banking are some of the best Chase bank accounts.
 However, do you know which one is better for you?
+You may find that one is more suited to your financial situation than the other.
 This Chase Private Client vs Sapphire Banking comparison can help you decide.

 Chase Bank’s top-tier product is Chase Private Client.
-Key benefits include a dedicated banker, waived fees for most banking products, and personalized investment guidance.
+Key benefits include a dedicated banker and personalized investment guidance.

 How to Qualify for Chase Private Client